Internet's Role in Career Building

 8. Start a blog

-If you’ve never blogged before, start small – one post a week is a good idea for a busy professional.
-Share the samples of your work, helpful professional insights and case studies.
+If you’ve never blogged before, start small – one post a week is a good idea for a busy specialist.
+Share the samples of your work, helpful expert insights and case studies.
 The sole fact that you blog about your expertise will add you points in the eyes of a prospective employer.
 If you want the blog to become popular and generate extra business for you, check the tips for becoming a popular blogger.

 Passing interviews online

 Video interviews are less stressful than face-to-face ones; however, they also require thorough preparation.
-Check out our personal vs Skype job interview comparison to find out which interview type is better for you and how to get ready and win each one.
+Check out our personal vs Skype employment interview comparison to find out which interview type is better for you and how to get ready and win each one.

 Get your resume written online

-Have you established your online presence but still don’t know how to craft your resume effectively?
-A resume expert of our company is ready to write a compelling professional resume that will represent your skills best.
+Have you established your Internet presence but still don’t know how to craft your resume effectively?
+A resume expert of our company is ready to write a compelling expert resume that will represent your skills best.
 All you need to do is to fill out a quick questionnaire, choose your resume package and stay in touch with your writer.
 Your documents will be delivered to you right on time and you’ll be able to request free update if something doesn’t match your requirements.
 No phone interviews, no office appointments – for your convenience, we work online 24/7.
 Feel free to drop us a line if you have any questions.